signum-network/CIPs/SIP/sip-48.md

 - **receiver** is equal the staking contract
 - **frequency** is equal 1 year in seconds
 - **amount** is equal 70 Signa
+- **alias** should be set with the aliasId to renewal - with this attribute the SIP-44 message will be created

 The transaction created with this call is still the same as the standard subscription creation.